 Sturdy shelves and cabinets are at the core of your garage storage system.
-They’ll host the majority of your tools and power tools.
+They’ll store items like long handled tools, gardening supplies, sports equipment, and other miscellaneous tools.

-These include extra tiles for my kitchen and bathroom, as well as some extra floor boards for my bedroom.
-I’ve also dedicated a shelf to oversized items like air filters and extensions for my pressure washer.
+These include extra tiles for my kitchen and bathroom, and some extra floor boards for my bedroom.
+I’ve also dedicated a shelf to oversized items like air filters, accessories for my pressure washer, and some storage bins.

 Cabinets are the centerpiece of your garage, so choose wisely here.